eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 The support of Devfile v2/DevWorkspaces is optional and need to be opt-in.

-When the support is enabled, both devfile v1 and v2 are supported.
-You can still work with your previous workspaces and devfile v1.
+When the support is enabled, both Devfile v1 and v2 are supported.
+You can still work with your previous workspaces and Devfile v1.

 * If the `devfile.yaml` has `apiVersion 1.0.0`, it will use che server workspace engine to deploy this devfile.
 * If the `devfile.yaml` has `schemaVersion 2.0.0` (or greater like `2.1.0`), it will use the DevWorkspace controller to deploy this devfile.